1997 AFL Premiership

-Adelaide’s first premiership will perhaps always stand as the Club’s greatest triumph.
+Adelaide’s first AFL premiership will perhaps always stand as the Club’s greatest triumph.

-In today’s game the Crows would have played minor premiers St Kilda with a victory securing a second week bye – but under that format they had to win four consecutive games to lift the premiership.
+In today’s format the Crows would have played minor premiers St Kilda with a victory securing a second week bye – but under that system they had to win four consecutive games to lift the premiership.

 Undaunted, Adelaide did just that with a 33-point win over the Eagles and two tight wins over Geelong and Western Bulldogs.
 In the preliminary final at the MCG Adelaide trailed by 31 points at half-time and 22 at quarter-time before winning by two points.

 That win meant Adelaide was the first club to win four finals to clinch a flag in the runaway 31-point defeat of St Kilda, in front of 99,645 fans.